Ryan Larkin: Later work

 As of 2002, Larkin was working with composer Laurie Gordon of the band 'Chiwawa' on a new animated film entitled Spare Change, his first auteur film since working at the NFB.
 Together, they founded Spare Change Productions and sought funding for the film through Gordon's production company MusiVision.
 They received grants from Bravo!FACT, the Canada Council for the Arts and the Conseil des arts et des lettres du Québec and SODEC but were still short of financing.
 MusiVision and the National Film Board of Canada went into co-production only after Larkin's death.

 Spare Change, which premiered at the Festival du Nouveau Cinema on October 9, 2008, features three Chiwawa tunes for which Larkin created storyboards and animation, including Do It For Me from the 2005 album Bright.
 The 2009 Chiwawa album Bus Stop Chinese Buffet include tracks from Spare Change; the lyrics of Overcast Skies were penned by Larkin.

 MusiVision's Gordon and Nicola Zavaglia also produced the documentary film Ryan's Renaissance for CTV Television about Ryan's final years, his return to creating art, and Spare Change.
 Larkin, who had panhandled outside Montreal Schwartz's deli, appeared briefly in a documentary on the famous restaurant, Chez Schwartz, directed by Garry Beitel.

 In December 2006, Larkin created three five-second bumpers for MTV in Canada, a preview to Spare Change.
 Each frame was hand-drawn.
 It was the first professional work he had executed in over 20 years.
 Larkin said that he had given up some bad habits, including drinking, in order to better focus on his animating career.

 Death

 Larkin died in Saint-Hyacinthe, Quebec, on February 14, 2007, from lung cancer, which had spread to his brain.

+Personal life

+It is speculated that Larkin was bisexual with writer Chris Robinson recalling Larkin saying the following in a conversation "She wanted sex twice a night.
+I was having sex with my gentleman friend and had only so much to give”. (referring to an old girlfriend Larkin had).
+Robinson also brings up the fact that Larkin's mentor Norman McLaren was gay, and speculates that Larkin had an attraction to his mentor, but Larkin tended to suppress his sexuality in his early years.